SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/2018-10-31-rating-real-life-linkedin-connection-requests.md

 layout: blog
 published: true
 title: Rating Real Life LinkedIn Connection Requests
+authorImage: /li-request-3.png
+author: 'Ryan O''hara '
+description: >-
+  A few weeks back, I posted a video about how to get your LinkedIn Connection requests accepted.
+I thought today it would be a good idea to go through some real life LinkedIn Connection Requests and explain why people continue to struggle getting their prospects to accept them on LinkedIn.
+coverImage: /li-request-3.png
 ---
 A few weeks back, I posted a video about how to get your LinkedIn Connection requests accepted.
 I thought today it would be a good idea to go through some real life LinkedIn Connection Requests and explain why people continue to struggle getting their prospects to accept them on LinkedIn.